 - 1. Utilize Hewes' annual estimate of 50 pounds of salmon per capita for Shoshone-Bannock wintering and spending much of their time away from "salmon rivers". - 2.
-Apply Walkers' annual estimate of 583 pounds of salmon per capita for tribes immediately to the north to Shoshone-Bannock peoples spending most of their year close to the "salmon rivers" and, following general procedure for other study tribes, adjust this upward by 25 percent (to 729 annual pounds per capita) to allow for harvest taken for trading purposes. - 3.
+Apply Walkers' annual estimate of 583 pounds of salmon per capita for tribes immediately to the north to Shoshone-Bannock peoples spending most of their year close to the "salmon rivers" - and, following general procedure for other study tribes, adjust this upward by 25 percent (to 729 annual pounds per capita) to allow for harvest taken for trading purposes. - 3.
 Utilize population estimates in Murphy and Murphy (1986), adjusted by data from Clemmer and Stewart (1986) and Leland (1986), to distinguish between these two groups.

 Murphy and Murphy, citing Stewart, estimate a Shoshone-Bannock population of 3,000 persons during the 1860's202.
 It is unclear to what degree this estimate accounts for Shoshone and Paiute fishers of the Bruneau and Owyhee drainages, however.
 Clemmer and Stewart (1986) estimate that about 300 such people agreed to settle at Duck Valley between 1882 and 1886203.
 We consequently utilize an 1860's base population estimate of 3,300 persons.
 Populations of Shoshone and Bannock bands were much higher at contact times - but epidemics ravaged Indian tribes following contact with the Whites.
-Leland (1986) suggests a depopulation observed in the 20th century204.
+Leland (1986) suggests a depopulation ratio of 3.4 to 1 for Great Basin Indians, from contact times to the lowest tribal population observed in the 20th century204.
 Applying this ratio to an estimated Shoshone-Bannock population low of 1,688 persons in 1930205 - adjusted upward by 200 Indians at Duck Valley - we obtain a pre-contact (late 1700's) population estimate of 6,400 persons for our Shoshone-Bannock study referent group.